npawcompany/pytopconnect-1.1.x/README.md

 ```

 ## Documentation
-You can study the full documentation on [ptc.npaw.ru](https://ptc.npaw.ru "ptc.npaw.ru")
+You can study the full documentation on [pytopconnect.com](https://pytopconnect.com "pytopconnect.com")
 ### Module connection
 ```py
 import os